Extraction of natural gas — Strategic Scorecard

 -

-CS05Labor Integrity & Modern Slavery Risk 1 rule 4The natural gas extraction industry faces moderate-high labor integrity risks primarily due to its complex, multi-tiered sub-contracting models, especially in regions with weaker labor protections.
+CS05Labor Integrity & Modern Slavery Risk 1 rule 2 solutions 4The natural gas extraction industry faces moderate-high labor integrity risks primarily due to its complex, multi-tiered sub-contracting models, especially in regions with weaker labor protections.
 This structure can lead to opaque practices and increased vulnerability for migrant and temporary workers.

 - Reports indicate significant risks of forced labor, unsafe conditions, and wage theft within global oil and gas supply chains, particularly in parts of the Middle East, Asia, and Africa, where due diligence becomes challenging across numerous contractors.